Friedrich Wilhelm von Thulemeyer: Troubles in the Netherlands

 In the meantime, the decisions of the stadholder were amazingly controversial and the prince threatened, in the presence of his wife and Thulemeyer, to leave the country.
 The stadholdarian family left the Hague and after a year settled down in Nijmegen, not far from the border.
-The French ambassador Marquis de Vérac, and Thulemeyer conocted a compromise whereby the Stadholder's military functions were replaced by a Council including the Princess, the Pensionaries and leading councillors of both the Patriot and Orangist factions.
+The French ambassador Marquis de Vérac, and Thulemeyer concocted a compromise whereby the Stadholder's military functions were replaced by a Council including the Princess, the Pensionaries and leading councillors of both the Patriot and Orangist factions.
 In October 1786 Johann Eustach of Görtz was sent to The Hague, but temptations in democratic sense, even demanded by both diplomats failed.
 Thulemeyer requested the patriots should "... moderate the revolution, disband the Free corps and accept a Franco-Prussian mediation even if it meant the return of the Stadholder to The Hague."

 Thulemeyer dealt with the British Ambassador James Harris, 1st Earl of Malmesbury, but was not taken into confidence when the princess, at the end of June 1787, tried to travel with two coaches and four chaises to The Hague.
 Her path was blocked outside Schoonhoven by members of the Free Corps from Gouda.
 The princess was held at a farm in Goejanverwellesluis until further advice was received.
 She and her accompany were treated well and offered wine, beer and tobacco.
 The princess was told that she could not proceed without permission from Estates of Holland.
 The princess waited in vain and returned after a day or two, back to her husband.

 Within a few days her brother, Frederick William II of Prussia the new king of Prussia, called for satisfaction.
 It came to an ultimatum and Thulemeyer had to tell the "Staten van Holland" the decision made.
 On September 13, 1787, when Holland refused to apologize the Dutch Republic was occupied by Charles William Ferdinand, Duke of Brunswick.